 The Vermont Department of Health collects immunization data from all Vermont public and independent schools.
 This spreadsheet provides a picture of the immunization status of students entering kindergarten through twelfth grade.

-- During the 2014-15 school year, 87.7% of children entering kindergarten had received all required vaccines; the highest percent of fully immunized children entering kindergarten since immunization requirements were revised in 2008.
+- During the 2015-16 school year, 89.7% of children entering kindergarten had received all required vaccines; a 2% increase from the prior year.

-- The percent of all Vermont students K-12 that met the MMR vaccination requirements to protect against measles was 96.8%.
-The MMR vaccination rates for public and independent schools were 97.3% and 92.3%, respectively.
+- The percent of all Vermont students (K-12) that met the MMR vaccination requirements to protect against measles was 96.9%.
+The MMR vaccination rates for public and independent schools were 97.4% and 92.4%, respectively.

 - 2013-14 Aggregate Immunization Rates by School